 Note that if you don't want to use your exchange's built-in wallet (if applicable), you'll need to set up an external crypto wallet, to store your assets securely.

-Here are some cryptocurrency exchanges you can use to buy Bitcoin or Crypto in Malaysia.
+Here are details of cryptocurrency exchanges you can use to buy Bitcoin or Crypto in Malaysia.

 1. Luno (Previously known as BitX)